FLORIDA ATHLETICS

 The Results

-How their expansion went
+How their Expansion Went

 The results proved that all of the planning and execution efforts were worth it.
 Football events saw an average of nearly 4,500 ticket scans through express entry and gymnastics and basketball events at Exactech Arena saw hundreds of fans per event with usage steadily increasing through the end of 2025.